Debt collectors have the right to contact you, but they do not have the right to threaten, harass or deceive you.

 How can I file a complaint against a debt collector?

-If you believe, after reading this information and notifying the debt collector in writing as indicated, that your rights have been violated by a debt collector, you may file a complaint with the Governor's Office of Consumer Protection, unless the debt collector is an attorney.
+If you believe, after reading this information and notifying the debt collector in writing as indicated, that your rights have been violated by a debt collector, you may file a complaint with the Georgia Department of Law’s Consumer Protection Unit, unless the debt collector is an attorney.
 If the information you provide indicates that the debt collector has violated the law, we may contact the collection agency and try to find a solution to your problem.
 However, some types of complaints (such as telephone threats or the use of abusive language by collectors) are very difficult to prove.
 Please also remember that, even if the debt collector violates the FDCPA, that does not erase any legitimate debt you owe.

 You should also file a complaint with the FTC, the federal agency that enforces the Fair Debt Collection Practices Act.
 You can contact the FTC online at www.ftc.gov, by phone at 877-FTC-HELP, or by mail at: